GIEWS > Data & Tools > 地球观测

 Ukraine

-Reference Date: 13-July-2023
+Reference Date: 14-March-2025

 FOOD SECURITY SNAPSHOT

-3. Export volumes remain below pre‑war levels
+3. Export volumes in 2024/25 expected to remain below pre war levels

-Export volumes remain below pre‑war levels
+Export volumes in 2024/25 expected to remain below pre war levels

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.